Psychologist

 Definition of Internet Addiction Disorder

 Internet addiction disorder, as a diagnosis, is still in its infancy.
 Internet addiction does not appear in the DSM-IV and no research has yet established that there is a disorder of Internet addiction that is separable from problems such as loneliness, problem gambling, sexual addiction, or addiction to pornography.
-However, professionals recognize that Internet abuse is a problem that affects many people and each month additional research is being conducted to explore the ways people use and misuse the Internet.

 Use of the internet can definitely disrupt one's academic, social, financial and occupational life the same way other well-documented addictions like pathological gambling, sexual addiction, eating disorder, and alcoholism can.

-Addiction Disorder (IAD) is characterized by some or all of the following:
+Internet Addiction Disorder (IAD) is characterized by some or all of the following:

 *Feel preoccupied with the internet